jon-mil-92/DisplayHotKeys/README.md

 #### Clear Hot Key

-Individual hot keys can be cleared by clicking on the "Clear Hot Key" button for a hot key slot.
+Individual hot keys can be cleared by clicking on the "Clear Hot Key" button for a hot key slot when a hot key is set.

 #### PayPal Donate